 5. Brand it and forget it.

 As times and trends change, brands must evolve.
 You must carry the value you’ve built forward while constantly updating.
 It’s not only possible to respect your brand’s heritage while staying current—it’s essential.

-At Zync, we’re experts at everything brand.
-Let’s discuss how we can build your brand’s value and maximize its potential.
+Let’s discuss how we can help you create or enhance your brand’s value and maximize its potential.